 - Asia-Pacific stocks were mixed on Friday.

-MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.33%.
+MSCI's broadest index of Asia-Pacific shares outside Japan traded 0.45% lower.

-The U.S. dollar index, which tracks the greenback against a basket of its peers was at 92.802 following a recent jump from below 92.6.
+The U.S. dollar index, which tracks the greenback against a basket of its peers, was at 95.794 after declining from above 96 earlier this week.

 The Australian dollar was at $0.7209, above an earlier low of $0.7175.